- What's New?

 Scouts Australia Adult Training & Development Policy

-The Scout Association of Australia is responsible for designing and operating a system for the training and development of Adult Leaders in all functions and at all levels.
-This system includes the integration of the new leader, basic and advanced training and support for the duration of the appointment.
-The system includes the acquisition and development of the knowledge and skills necessary for each function and the personal development of Adult Leaders.
+The Scout Association of Australia is responsible for designing and operating a system for the training and development of Adults in all functions and at all levels.
+The system includes the acquisition and development of the knowledge and skills necessary for each function and the personal development of Adults.
 It is flexible and allows for previous experience and skills to be assessed, and allows for the acquisition of additional skills and knowledge.

 The Scout Association of Australia coordinates training through the registered training name of Scouts Australia Institute of Training (SAIT).
 It operates in all states and territories of Australia.